 SCL fosters safety awareness

 Why is Swissgrid implementing the SCL?
 Introducing the SCL enables managers, employees and service providers to continuously develop and expand their knowledge and understanding of safety.
 This in turn will make them ambassadors of the vision of a safe working world.
-Swissgrid is leading by example and aiming for Level 3 certification in the first quarter of 2022.
+Swissgrid is setting a good example and successfully passed a step-3 certification audit in the first quarter of 2022.

 The role of service providers